Igloczek/theme-hyva-alpaca/README.md

 Optionally, you can create files with any layout handle to load stuff just when is needed, for example `cms_index_index.js` if you want something just on the home page.

 # Components
-For me components needs to be reusable, contain markup, logic and styles, and be centralized, so you edit in one place, but it's updated everywhere.
+For me, components needs to be reusable, contain markup, logic and styles, and be centralized, so you edit in one place, but it's updated everywhere.

 That's why I've added a sample component to the `templates` directory and then imported it in `Magento_Theme/templates/html/header.phtml` (line 82).

 Usage is not ideal, mostly due to lack of slot capabilities of Magento blocks and lack of partials like in Twig (via `include`), but I'd say it's better than nothing.

-For sure it can be wrapped in some abstraction to require less code and better performance (I believe that creating tons of blocks dynamically might not be ideal, but no one said that life of a person who is not in love with XML will be easy 😅)
+For sure, it can be wrapped in some abstraction to require less code and better performance (I believe that creating tons of blocks dynamically might not be ideal, but no one said that life of a person who is not in love with XML will be easy 😅)

 I know I can use `getChildHtml` but it requires creating another block to set as a child, which is far from what slots should look like to be easy to use, so from my perspective it's easier to pass down already rendered HTML or just some text.